yuhisern7/enterprise-security/README.md

 **One attack anywhere.
 Everyone protected everywhere.**

-This is a **Network Monitor (IDS/IPS), NOT antivirus.** One container watches ALL network traffic and blocks attackers before they reach your devices—invisible and unstoppable.
+This is an **Autonomous Network Monitor (IDS/IPS), NOT antivirus.** One container watches ALL network traffic and blocks attackers before they reach your devices—invisible and unstoppable.

 **When ANY subscriber worldwide detects an attack:**
 - Attack logged to central relay server instantly